AnhDuc2000/test-jenkins/docs/cps/ServiceMeshConfluenceMigrationPlan.md

 * Check that you have System Administrator global permissions in DOE Confluence System, and Site Administrator permissions in your ServiceMesh Cloud site.
 * ServiceMesh Confluence Users and Groups are created on DOE Confluence System
 * Backup DOE Confluence DB by performing a snapshot prior to the start of migration.
-* Work with and notify users prior to migration effort
+* Work with and notify users prior to migration effort and setup as readonly after export
+  * Navigate to space permissions
+  * Click Permissions tab
+  * Take screenshot of existing permissions
+  * Click Edit Permissions
+  * Update group permissions of the listed groups to only have view access
+  * Update individual users to have view access
+  * Click Save All
 * Determine duplicate spacekeys and rename or move to a different name